Reappointment, Promotion and Tenure

 C. Creative Activity

-The following activities are examples of creative activity.
-However, each item listed requires explanatory evidence.
-What is essential in determining the relevance and significance of creative activity is where the event takes place, how an individual was selected, what was the review or outcome of the event, and other relevant factors.
-There must be some form of peer evaluation that validates the activity.
+Given the diverse nature of the disciplines in the College of Communication, Fine Arts and Media, the definition of creative activity must be left to individual academic units.
+Each item proposed as evidence of creative activity requires explanatory evidence.
+What is essential in determining the relevance and significance of creative activity is how the individual’s work was selected, the review or outcome, impact and scope.
+There must be some form of peer or professional evaluation that validates the activity.

 - Concerts and recital (e.g. singer, instrumentalist, conductor, composer, etc.)